 Path-based Authorization Permission Levels

-With Assembla Protected SVN Directories, you can set directory permissions to read-only access, or restrict access completely for certain users.
+With Assembla Protected SVN Directories, you can set directory permissions to read-only access, or restrict access completely.

 - Default: the default setting for Assembla SVN repos allows for Read + Write privileges.

-- Read-only: restricts users to Read-only privileges for the specified directories in your protection setting.
+- Read-only: restricts all users to Read-only privileges for the specified directories in your protection setting, except those users explicitly named under "Grant permission to".

 - NEW!
-No access: hides specified directories completely for restricted users, in both the Assembla WebApp and any client/command-line tools used to access your SVN repo.
+No access: hides specified directories completely for all users in the repository except those whitelisted under "Grant permission to", in both the Assembla WebApp and any client/command-line tools used to access your SVN repo.

 * wildcard when setting the directory path permissions.
 For example, permissions set for